iossefy/kaslaanka/README.md

 - easy to setup
 - does not need any javascript (javascript is optional)
 - works as a blog or/and a personal website
+- gives you a space to be creative

-## new features
+### new features

 - remove the bloat (utterances comments, progressivly, highlight.js)
 - scriptless by default.
 - removed bootstrap.
 - changed how the index, single pages and blog posts look.
 - blog list on the home page is limited, if the users want to see more they go to /blog/
 - listing projects on the home page.
 - brief about me on the home page.
 - support unlisted articles.